 It is important to note that the same research described above also indicates that ibogaine and similar drugs are not a "magic bullet" for treating addiction — as with other drugs used to treat mental health conditions, psychedelics are most effective when combined with therapy.

-How investors can help in the fight against opioid addiction
+How can investors help in the fight against opioid addiction?

 Where psychedelic-focused startups are concerned, the market for investors is both rich and incredibly fast-growing.